saianudeepgit/Flask-based-RBAC-BE-app-Codeathon-Task-/README.md

 1. Role 1 Should have Read only Permission
 2. Role 2 Should have Create & Read Permissions
 3. Role 3 Should have Create, Read & Update Permissions
-4. Role 4 Should have Create, Read, Update & Deleted Permissions